mattjkatz/mattjkatz/README.md

 ## I like writing code

 I am a software devleper with a passion for clean code!
 I love writing loops, learning new frameworks and technologies, and playing Minecraft.
 When I'm away from my computer I spend my time gardening👨🏻‍🌾, taking care of my cats🐈, lizard🦎, and tortoise🐢, and going to the gym🏋!
-I believe it's important to train your body and mind to be the best software engineer you can!🏻‍♂️
+I believe in training my body and mind to be the best developer, coworker, friend, gardener, and cat dad that I can be.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=mattjkatz&layout=compact&langs_count=8&theme=tokyonight)](https://github.com/anuraghazra/github-readme-stats)